larkintuckerllc/aws-architect-associate/3/3.3/README.md

 > AWS provides AWS Shield Standard and AWS Shield Advanced for protection against DDoS attacks.
 AWS Shield Standard is automatically included at no extra cost beyond what you already pay for AWS WAF and your other AWS services.
 For added protection against DDoS attacks, AWS offers AWS Shield Advanced.
 AWS Shield Advanced provides expanded DDoS attack protection for your Amazon Elastic Compute Cloud instances, Elastic Load Balancing load balancers, Amazon CloudFront distributions, Amazon Route 53 hosted zones, and your AWS Global Accelerator accelerators.

 **note:** Advanced is $3,000 / month  / org.
 Gain access to DDoS Response Team (DRT)

+> AWS WAF is a web application firewall that lets you monitor the HTTP(S) requests that are forwarded to an Amazon CloudFront distribution, an Amazon API Gateway REST API, or an Application Load Balancer.

+AWS WAF also lets you control access to your content.
+Based on conditions that you specify, such as the IP addresses that requests originate from or the values of query strings, an Amazon CloudFront distribution, an Amazon API Gateway REST API, or an Application Load Balancer responds to requests either with the requested content or with an HTTP 403 status code (Forbidden).
+You can also configure CloudFront to return a custom error page when a request is blocked.

+**note:** A Cloud Guru; Uses filtering rules, e.g., ip addresses, sql injection, etc. Returns 403 code if fails.
+Allow except, Allow only, or count.

+> AWS Firewall Manager simplifies your AWS WAF, AWS Shield Advanced, and Amazon VPC security groups administration and maintenance tasks across multiple accounts and resources.
+With Firewall Manager, you set up your AWS WAF firewall rules, Shield Advanced protections, and Amazon VPC security groups just once.
+The service automatically applies the rules and protections across your accounts and resources, even as you add new resources.